Avanitia/Avanitia.github.io/_posts/2022-06-11-retention-analysis-ptx.md

 ```

 <p align="justify">
-Master_cohort 1's purpose is to store information regarding customer's transaction <b>AFTER OR SAME DAY</b> as the cohort date (since we want to see retention after cohort).
+Master_cohort 1's purpose is to <ins>store information regarding customer's transaction <b>AFTER OR SAME DAY</b> as the cohort date (since we want to see retention after cohort)</ins>.
 To do that, we need to join m1_group and order_all first.
 Then, the gap between each transaction (index_monthly) is calculated by subtracting cohort_date and order_date by month.
 Now we can track customer's retention monthly, but we need to make it easier to read, which is why we'll be moving to the main query now.</p>

 ```tsql
 master_cohort2 as(